I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The Saga of D.T.
 Jesus

 The album tells the story of "D.T.
-Jesus," a rock star who's fallen on hard times, gotten hooked on drugs (a narrator tells us that the initials in his name stand for "De-Tox") and is now living on the mean streets of New York City.
+Jesus," a rock star who's fallen on hard times, gotten hooked on drugs (a narrator tells us that the initials in his name stand for "De-Tox") and is now homeless on the mean streets of New York City.
 A chance meeting with his former manager, Tex, gets D.T. back on stage playing to appreciative crowds in small bars and clubs, but just as he appears to be on the verge of a huge rock-star comeback, D.T. learns that the road to success is paved with tragedy.
 Over the course of the album's fifteen tracks, D.T. meets characters from his past and battles his own self-doubts and personal demons before finally finding a measure of salvation.

 Before you get the idea that Savatage went full-on Andrew Lloyd Webber on this album, rest assured that there are still plenty of trademark heavy moments here like the ripping "Jesus Saves," the moody "Ghost In The Ruins," "Agony & Ecstasy," and the touch-of-thrash "Sammy & Tex," but they're weaved in between some of the most lush, emotional, and heartbreaking performances of the band's career, like the weepy "St. Patrick's" and the tear jerking, double-whammy album ending combo of "Somewhere In Time" and "Believe."
 Jon Oliva gives the vocal performance of his life on this album, (and he plays a pretty damn mean piano throughout too!) while his brother Criss continued to top himself on the six-string.